April 5, the Vancouver Sun brought us a “Special to the Sun” by Patrick Moore PHD, titled Fukushima is nowhere near as bad as Chernobyl.

 “Stephanie Goodwin’s letter comparing the incident at Fukushima with Chernobyl highlights that we can’t depend on Greenpeace to provide factual information on environmental issues.

 “Two credible sources make it clear the Fukushima incident is nowhere near the same magnitude as Chernobyl.

 “In an interview with National Public Radio in the U.S., Evan Douple of the Hiroshima-based Radiation Effects Research Foundation stated, “There just isn’t any evidence that there are enough exposed people at high enough doses to expect to see any health effects that are measurable . . . “

-Once more Vancouver Sun editors serve up dogmatic drivel from a nuclear industry flack who is at odds with scientific consensus, again.
-As a news reader, if you prefer worthwhile content, look beyond the Vancouver newspapers for a steady diet of real journalism.
+Moore is an industry flack who is often at odds with scientific consensus.
+As a news reader, if you prefer more worthwhile content, look beyond the Vancouver newspapers for a diet of real journalism.
 To the Financial Times, for example.

 Fukushima crisis on par with Chernobyl

 By Jonathan Soble, Michiyo Nakamoto and Gwen Robinson in Tokyo

 Published: April 12 2011 04:06 | Last updated: April 12 2011 07:44

 “Japan has raised its assessment of the accident at Fukushima Daiichi nuclear power station to the most serious level on a seven-step international scale, equivalent to the 1986 Chernobyl disaster.

 “The country’s nuclear regulator said on Tuesday it had increased its assessment by two notches on the International Atomic Energy Agency scale to reflect the potential impact of continued leaks of radiation on human health and the environment.